 Some parents decide on a private assessment from the outset, others may choose this option if they’ve been unable to make progress via the NHS pathway.
 Either way, it is still advisable to request a referral letter from your GP.

-The independent autism diagnostic centres listed here all assess and diagnose ASD with a profile of PDA in accordance with NICE guidance.
-These services can be commissioned privately or by your Clinical Commissioning Group if they have approved funding for an assessment (see point 2 above).
+The independent autism diagnostic centres listed here all assess for Autism and within that give consideration to a PDA profile in accordance with NICE guidance.
+These services can be commissioned privately or by your Integrated Care Board if they have approved funding for an assessment (see point 2 above).
 Costs can vary between £2,000 and £4,500 – please contact these centres directly for further information regarding costs, waiting times and their referral process.
 Please note that whilst the PDA Society researches all the services we signpost, the list should be taken as a helpful guide not as an endorsement and we can take no responsibility for the quality or the outcomes of assessments.

 The autism diagnostic assessment

-Once your child has been referred to the ASD diagnostic team, this service will decide whether they feel it is appropriate for them to carry out an assessment for ASD and/or an alternative assessment.
-This process should begin within 3 months from the referral but may take considerably longer depending on the waiting times in your local area.
+Once your child has been referred to the autism diagnostic team, this service will decide whether they feel it is appropriate for them to carry out an assessment for autism and/or an alternative assessment.
+The diagnostic assessment should begin within 3 months from the referral but may take considerably longer depending on the waiting times in your local area.

-ASD assessments should follow a similar process whether it is being conducted by the NHS or an independent diagnostic centre.
-The assessment should be conducted by a multi-disciplinary team, consisting of at least two professionals from different fields of expertise.
-The assessment should include:
+Autism assessments should follow a similar process whether it is being conducted by the NHS or an independent diagnostic centre.

-- A detailed history from parents or carers (this is usually gathered using an autism specific interview/diagnostic tool such as the Autism Diagnostic Interview-Revised (ADIR) or the Diagnostic Interview for Social and Communication Disorders (DISCO))
+A detailed developmental history from parents or carers (this is usually gathered using an autism specific interview/diagnostic tool such as the Autism Diagnostic Interview-Revised (ADIR) or the Diagnostic Interview for Social and Communication Disorders (DISCO)).

-- Direct observation of the child (this is usually performed during an Autism Diagnostic Observation Schedule (ADOS) assessment)
+Direct observation of the child or young person (this is usually performed during an Autism Diagnostic Observation Schedule (ADOS) assessment).

 Outcomes of the assessment

-Following an assessment, the diagnostician will tell you whether or not they think your child is on the autism spectrum.
+Following an assessment, the diagnostician will tell you whether or not they think your child is autistic.
 They might do this on the day of the assessment, by phone on a later date, or in a written report that they send to you in the post.

 The report should give a clear diagnosis and a clear description of the child’s individual profile of strengths and needs.
-If the assessment team has concluded that your child does fit the PDA profile, the diagnosis may not state this explicitly.
-Different terminology is used from area to area and from clinician to clinician, some may refer to ‘Autism with a PDA profile/ASD with PDA traits’, others may give an ASD diagnosis and refer to demand avoidance in the accompanying report.
-The most important point is that demand avoidance is highlighted as being a key characteristic for your child as a signpost to helpful approaches.
+If the assessment team has concluded that your child does present with a PDA profile, the diagnosis may not state this explicitly.
+Different terminology is used from area to area and from clinician to clinician, some may refer to ‘Autism with a PDA profile/Autism with PDA traits’, others may give an autism diagnosis and refer to demand avoidance in the accompanying report.
+The most important point is that demand avoidance is highlighted as being a key feature for your child as a signpost to helpful approaches.

 If you don’t agree with the outcomes of the assessment